Gauvino/jellyfin.org/docs/general/clients/css-customization.md

 ### Colors

-CSS support multiple color formats, but typically the hex color codes are used for specific colors.
+CSS supports multiple color formats, but typically the hex color codes are used for specific colors.
 To get a specific color, exact color data such as the hex codes below have to be used.

 Some examples of hex color codes: